Polar Bear (steam locomotive): Brown Bear

 In January 2013 the Groudle Glen Railway announced a plan to construct a new locomotive to be named Brown Bear.
 Brown Bear will be built using the original Bagnall drawings for Polar Bear (Works No. 1781 of 1905) which have largely survived.
-Once the locomotive is complete it will operate alongside its older sister Sea Lion, allowing the railway to accurately represent period from 1905 through until the outbreak of the Second World War when these diminutive locomotives would have been in service together daily during the busy summer months.Polar Bear was an updated and more powerful version of Sea Lion incorporating a number of modifications.
-Some of these, such as the change from Baguley's modified valve gear to Bagnall Price gear, can be put down to changes in key personnel at W. G. Bagnall's; others, such as the larger diameter cylinders, increased grate area and increased driving wheel diameter were probably specified in light of nine years experience with Sea Lion in service.
-The most obvious visible difference between the two locomotives of course is the change from round to rectangular spectacle plates in the front cab sheet which improved the forward vision for the driver.
+Once complete the locomotive will operate alongside the older Sea Lion, allowing the railway to accurately represent the period from 1905 through until the outbreak of World War II, when these locomotives would have been used together daily during the busy summer months.Polar Bear was an updated and more powerful version of Sea Lion incorporating several modifications.
+Some of these, such as the change from Baguley's modified valve gear to Bagnall Price gear, can be attributed to changes in key personnel at Bagnall's; others, such as the larger-bore cylinders, increased grate area and increased driving wheel diameter were likely based on the nine years of experience with Sea Lion.
+The most obvious visible difference between the two is the change from round to rectangular spectacle plates in the front cab sheet, which improved the forward vision for the driver.

-As Polar Bear was the last locomotive ordered by the original railway company and is arguably a more advanced design, Brown Bear will be built as close to Polar Bears design as modern manufacturing techniques will allow.
+As Polar Bear was the last locomotive ordered by the original railway company and is arguably a more advanced design, Brown Bear will be built as close to Polar Bears design as reasonably possible.
 The original locomotives made extensive use of cast components, and while the new build will use castings where patterns are already available, some one-off components will be fabricated.

-Working on the assumption that major components will be manufactured off site by a series of specialist firms before coming together for final assembly at Groudle the total cost of the build is expected to be in the region of £50,000.00 with completion expected within five years.
+Assuming that major components will be manufactured off-site by a series of specialist firms before being brought to Groudle for assembly, the build's total cost is expected to be about £50,000, with completion expected within five years.